richardjoo/HTMLCOIN/mining/htmlcoin-cli-mining/README.md

 ## How to run generatetoaddress from command line infinitely
 * Current Version: 1.1

-* Supported platform:
+#### Supported platform:
   - Linux
   - Ubuntu Mate for Raspberry Pi3

-* Prerequisite:
+#### Prerequisite:
   - HTMLCoin CLI version is built/installed properly and tested.

+#### Setup
   * download `htmlcoin-cli-mining.sh` file.

   * If this file is not executable, run this
     - `chmod +x htmlcoin-cli-mining.sh`

   * open the file with your favorite editor

   * on line 16 `cd HTMLCOIN`
     - if you want to run this script from the root, then find the path to your htmlcoin wallet folder and change to the correct path
       - for example:
         - if your wallet is under username/HTMLCOIN-2.0.0.2, then change the line 16 to
           - `cd HTMLCOIN-2.0.0.2`
     - if you want to run this script inside of the wallet folder, then comment it out like this
       - `# cd HTMLCOIN`

   * on line 22 `src/htmlcoin-cli generatetoaddress 100 YOUR-RECEIVE-ADDRESS 7777777`
     - change `YOUR-RECEIVE-ADDRESS` to your wallet `RECEIVE` address you have created.

-* save the file and try to run
+  * save the file

+#### Run
   - `sudo ./htmlcoin-cli-mining.sh`
     - because of the log file I am creating, you have to run this with `sudo`.
 I am going to make non-log file version soon.
   - if you are getting any error, there is a chance that your wallet is not synchronized yet. wait little while until your wallet is fully synchronized.